cloudogu/gitops-playground/README.md

 the sync status failed, for example.

 **Note that this only works with Argo CD so far**

+### Secrets Management Tools

+For testing you can set the parameter `--vault=dev` to deploy vault in development mode.
+This will lead to
+* vault being initialized with fixed keys, tokens and secrets.
+But also to
+* vault being transient, i.e. all changes during runtime are not persisted.
+Meaning a restart will reset to default.

+When using `vault=prod` you'll have to initialize vault manually but on the other hand it will persist changes.
+If you want the applications to work, you'll have to create tokens and edit the `vault-token` secrets in `argocd-production` and `argocd-staging`.
+These are picked up by the `vault` `SecretStore` in the individual namespaces.

 ### Argo CD UI